-The liquidity of our common stock could be adversely affected if we are delisted from the NASDAO Global Market.
+The liquidity of our common stock could be adversely affected if we are delisted from the NASDAQ Global Market.

-We have from time to time been out of compliance with the Nasdaq Stock Market ("NASDAQ") rules relating to the minimum market value of our publicly held shares for continued listing on the NASDAQ Global Market.
-Although we are currently in compliance with those rules, there is no assurance that we will continue to remain in compliance.
+We are currently out of compliance with the Nasdaq Stock Market ("NASDAQ") rules relating to the minimum market value of our publicly held shares for continued listing on the NASDAQ Global Market.
+We have until July 26, 2016 to regain compliance.
+There is no assurance that we will be able to regain compliance by that date.